ToKu404/pethouse/README.md

 ## What is Pethouse?
 Pethouse is the CPSG 40 team's final capstone project on the MSIB Kampus Merdeka x Dicoding Program path Multiplatform & Backend.

-Pethouse is a special application for animal lovers that can help to manage the animals of the activities they have.
+Pethouse is a special application for pets lovers that can help to manage the animals of the activities they have.

 ### This application offers various features such as:
 - Daily Pet Tasks,